 On the right side of the image where the Park Wash River goes around that bend, you can see a large brown flat area along the river.
 There have been archaeological discoveries here at this spot, based around an ancient Anasazi First Nations Basket-Makers site consisting of a small single dwelling pit-house.

 Interestingly the researchers found remains of a man, aged around 60, that were lying on the floor of the pit house where he died or was placed, then over time, his remains were covered along with the remaining site.
 It is amazing to imagine someone living in this spot so long ago.
 Also in that same spot sits a small creek from a spring called Corral Spring which provided an additional source of water along with the 2 rivers.
 It must have been idyllic.

 HOLE IN THE WALL HIDEOUT

-On this image, If you continue to follow the right fork river called Park Wash, on up around the bend in the image you can see where it goes across the Deer Range and then through a pass in the White Cliffs.
-The White Cliffs on the right side of that pass is called No Mans Mesa.
+In this image, If you continue to follow the right fork river called Park Wash, on up around the bend in the image you can see where it goes across the Deer Range and then through a pass in the White Cliffs.
+The White Cliffs on the right side of that pass are called No Mans Mesa.

 This is the infamous “Hole in the Wall” from Butch Cassidy fame.
 He grew up not far from this very location, over the ridge to the left in this image in the very small community of Circleville, Utah.
 And since he grew up in this area he would have known it intimately.